 If you're hosting overnight guests in your home, of course you want them to feel welcome and comfortable!
 Here are my tips and ideas for creating an inviting guest room space that feels like a retreat instead of an afterthought.

-No matter how large or small your guest space is, there are many things you can do to make it feel cozy and welcoming.
+No matter how large or small your guest room is, there are many things you can do to make it feel cozy and welcoming.
 Below, I am sharing a list of guest bedroom basics and essentials as well as some additional touches that you can add to make your guest room even more luxurious.

 These are "must have" items that every guest space should have.
 Even if you've got a small guest bedroom, or a guest room that doubles as an office or playroom, you can easily include all of these essentials to make it feel homey and comfortable.

-This one’s a no brainer.
-Make sure you’ve got a fresh set of towels ready for your guests to use when they arrive.
-They don’t have to be expensive, just soft and clean.
+This one's a no brainer.
+Make sure you've got a fresh set of towels ready for your guests to use when they arrive.
+They don't have to be expensive, just soft and clean.
 It helps to have a variety of sizes—a bath towel, a hand towel, and some washcloths or smaller towels.

 Stock your guest space with some bottles of water, or if you want to get a little fancy, fill a cute carafe or pitcher with filtered water, and have it waiting on the bedside table with a clean glass.